oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

     ![Open ADB](./images/insert-data.png "")

    That's it.
-Now, you can notify customer service about the customers who qualify for the white glove treatment which are customers who spent more than $40,000.
+Now, you can notify customer service about the customers who qualify for the white glove treatment, which are customers who spent more than $40,000.
 Let's start!

 ## Task 2: Send messages to a Slack channel